Federfleisch/federfleisch.github.io/source/_posts/about-me.md

 ---

 I learned graphic design in Belgium.
-In a small town called Namur, I have been exploring the many worlds of design such as web ergonomy, branding development, logo creation, graphic and motion design.
+In a small town called Namur, I have been exploring the many worlds of design such as web ergonomics, branding development, logo creation, graphic and motion design.

 I finally found my way in web design but I remain a jack of all trades.

 Behind the designer is a boy from the 90's who loves a lot of things.
-As a child, technology hit me hard and I quicly became a true fan of game consoles and computers.
+As a child, technology hit me hard and I quickly became a true fan of game consoles and computers.

 I grew up with music and I have been a guitar player for a while now.
 I can't